-The above "Amount Expended" was provided from the PR02 Report and does not include CDBG-CV funds.
-PY2022 was a challenge in implementation due to the amount of funding support available through other State and Federal Programs along with staffing challenges with community partners, capacity, availability of contractors and cost of materials.
-The City is cautiously optimistic that such efforts will continue to improve in PY2023 and beyond.
+The above "Amount Expended" was provided from the PR26 Report.
+The PR02 Report shows a little over \$308,000 in expenditures.
+PY2023 was a still challenge in implementation due to the amount of funding support available through other State and Federal Programs along with staffing challenges with community partners, capacity, availability of contractors and cost of materials.
+The City is cautiously optimistic that such efforts will continue to improve in PY2024 and beyond.